avelayati/Python_Fundamentals/README.md

 # Python_Fundamentals
-Fundamentals of Python, written in Jupyter Notebook
+Fundamentals of Python, scripted in Jupyter Notebook